This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 1:

-Add the dried chickpeas, salt, and water to the bowl of the Instant Pot.
+Add the dried chickpeas, salt, and water to the stainless steel bowl of the Instant Pot.
 Secure the lid and move the steam release valve to the “Sealing” position.

-Note: Newer Instant Pot models have the valve automatically in this position, so you may not need to worry about this.
+Note: Newer Instant Pot models have the valve in this position by default, so you may not need to worry about it.
 My older Instant Pot (purchased in 2017) requires you to move the steam release valve between the “sealing” and “venting” positions each time you use it.

 Step 2: